 There’s still broad resistance to business application modernization.
 After all, legacy systems hold crucial business information.
 Managing them requires specialized technical engineers and using old programming languages such as COBOL and RPG.
 And if you suddenly bring your trusted legacy technology to a screeching halt, you might be risking your business continuity.

-Likewise, 32% of businesses want to avoid incurring upfront costs, and 31% say they lack the necessary skills and knowledge to undertake Digital Transformation.
+Likewise, 32% of businesses want to avoid incurring upfront costs, and 31% say they lack the necessary skills and knowledge to undertake Digital Transformation and modernize their digital infrastructure.
 In addition, extensive time and effort are required to update an outdated system without seeing efficiency gains straightaway.
+Replacing legacy systems is the question that every organization with a large or complex digital infrastructure has to ask at certain point of their Digital Transformation.

-Forcing yourself to decommission your legacy systems might not be the wisest plan, so what is the best approach to modernizing your IT infrastructure and enhancing business processes?
+Forcing yourself to replace your legacy systems might not be the wisest plan, so what is the best approach to modernizing your IT infrastructure and enhancing business processes?

 Assuming your company is optimizing for more balanced operational costs and immediate realization of improved efficiency and productivity, you must find a way to retain your existing systems and resources while leveraging overlay architect solutions.